-Nederland teen Hunter Bartz passes after courageous battle with brain cancer - Port Arthur News
+Nederland teen Hunter Guidry passes after courageous battle with brain cancer - Port Arthur News

-Nederland teen Hunter Bartz passes after courageous battle with brain cancer
+Nederland teen Hunter Guidry passes after courageous battle with brain cancer

-NEDERLAND — Hunter Bartz was surrounded by love in the final hours of his life.
+NEDERLAND — Hunter Guidry was surrounded by love in the final hours of his life.

 The 17-year-old Nederland resident died Wednesday, 10 months after he was diagnosed with Glioblastoma, an aggressive form of brain cancer.